 Though some Japanese military commanders advocated for the invasion and occupation of Hawaii, the nation’s leaders decided against it.
-They believed that simply destroying America’s ability to use Pearl Harbor as a base was enough.
-They did not consider Hawaii as a place from which to launch further attacks against the US mainland, and they failed to appreciate the importance of Hawaii as a base from which the Americans might launch attacks against Japan.
+They believed that simply destroying America’s ability to use Pearl Harbor as a base was enough, and they consider Hawaii as a place from which to launch further attacks against the US mainland.
+However, they failed to appreciate the importance of Hawaii as a base from which the Americans might launch attacks against Japan.
 Rather than occupy Hawaii, the Japanese hoped to win a quick, decisive victory in the western Pacific while America licked its wounds, gaining territory that could then be defended while eventually wearing down their enemies and finally negotiating treaties to maintain their conquered possessions.
 But that was not to be.
 By awakening the military and industrial might of the US and its allies, the Japanese sowed the seeds for their ultimate defeat.
 Commander-in-Chief of the Imperial Japanese Navy Admiral Isoroku Yamamoto famously said,

 In the first six to twelve months of a war with the United States and Great Britain I will run wild and win victory upon victory.
 But then, if the war continues after that, I have no expectation of success.

-These turned out to be prophetic words.
-Just six months after the attacks on Pearl Harbor, the US Navy decisively defeated the Japanese in the Battle of Midway, an American victory that, like the attack on Pearl Harbor, was fought entirely by aircraft.
-Though the battle cost the US the Yorktown, the Japanese carrier force was crippled when four of the six carriers that had taken part at Pearl Harbor were sent to the bottom of the Pacific by American dive bombers.
-In a fitting footnote to the attack on Pearl Harbor, the Battle of Midway, which swung the course of the war decidedly in America’s favor, was won by aircraft from the very American carriers that escaped Japanese bombs and torpedoes on December 7, 1941.
-(Top image by unidentified Japanese pilot; map via worldhistory.biz; other photos via US Navy)
+These would turn out to be prophetic words.
+Just six months after the attacks on Pearl Harbor, the American Navy decisively defeated the Japanese in the Battle of Midway, an American victory that, like the attack on Pearl Harbor, was fought entirely by aircraft.
+Though the US lost the Yorktown, the Japanese carrier force was decimated, as four of the six carriers that had taken part at Pearl Harbor were sent to the bottom of the Pacific by American dive bombers.
+In a fitting footnote to the attack on Pearl Harbor, the Battle of Midway, which swung the course of the war decidedly in America’s favor, was won by aircraft from the very American carriers that escaped the Japanese bombs and torpedoes on December 7, 1941.
+(Top image by unidentified Japanese pilot; others via US Navy)